Visit our Sister Sites:

 Annual

-Geraniums are both easy to grow and versatile.
-One of the most popular of flowers, they are grown outdoors in flowerbeds, indoors as houseplants, and are commonly found in containers on patios and decks.
+Geraniums are easy to grow, and versatile.
+One of the most popular flowers, they are grown outdoors in flowerbeds, indoors as houseplants, and are commonly found in containers on patios and decks.
 When grown in containers, they look handsome by themselves, or arranged with a group of flowers.
-The easy to grow/easy to care for characteristics of Geraniums spells "gardening success" for first time home gardeners and kids.
+The easy to grow, easy to care for characteristics of Geraniums spells "gardening success" for first time home gardeners and kids.

 Durable and hardy Geraniums have scalloped leaves.
 The plant produces five petaled flowers from mid-summer to frost.
 Colors include red, white, pink, salmon, orange, purple, and bicolors.